Skip to main content

 SIEGE OVER MASADA

 The Jews who felt that their end was approaching made a decision that was not a second in the history of the Jewish people, they overthrew destinies and committed suicide one after another.
-When the wall is broken, Flavius Silva enters and saw all the people dead. in the room where the lottery took part with the names of the Warriors were found, the hypothesis is that the order is determined by the lottery of the names and between the names is also found the name-Elazar Ben Yair.
+When the wall is broken, Flavius Silva enters and sees all the people dead.
+In the room where the lottery took part the names of the Warriors were found, the hypothesis is that the order is determined by the lottery of the names, and between the names is also found the name Elazar Ben Yair.
 The synagogue was used in the days of the rebels, in the days of Herod the stable was here, but we know that it is a synagogue according to all sorts of Gnostic scrolls found here, among them a section of the vision of the dry bones from the book of prophet Ezekiel in which the resurrection of the dead and the association and the establishment of independence for life are described.

 THE COLUMBARIUM ON MASADA NATIONAL PARK